befy/Pep/README.md

     ]
 }
 ```
 5. Voila!
 You are ready to go.
+See example project for further customization.

 ## Contribute